June 2021 marks the tenth anniversary of the

 The project will also build on recent years’ multi-stakeholder dialogues in the context of regional consultations and forums (including in collaboration with UNDP) and the annual UN Forum on Business and Human Rights , as well as existing and forthcoming work by the Working Group.
 The Working Group’s thematic work addresses several topics that need to be more fully considered for the vision of the UNGPs to be realized during the next decade and beyond.
 This includes the need to:

 The project will also build on work by the Office of the UN High Commissioner for Human Rights (OHCHR) on

 accountability and access to remedy , and

 business and human rights issues in the technology space .

 This process will feed directly into the two main outputs of the project's first phase (2020-21):

 A report to the Human Rights Council in June 2021 to provide a baseline, vision and ambition for the next phase, by assessing progress to date, highlighting existing boundary-pushing practices, documenting impediments to wider and deeper action, and considering how to leverage more robust policy action for transformational change towards 2030 and beyond.

-A Roadmap for the Next Decade, co-created with partners and based on multi-stakeholder inputs, setting out an implementation strategy with goals and targets for States, business enterprises and associations, international organizations and other actors, to be launched at a dedicated event celebrating the tenth anniversary of the UNGPs.
+A Roadmap for the Next Decade, informed by multi-stakeholder inputs, setting out an implementation strategy with goals and targets for States, business enterprises and associations, international organizations and other actors, to be launched at a dedicated event marking the tenth anniversary of the UNGPs.

-Other key milestones for the process leading up to the launch of the Roadmap include a launch event on 7 July in collaboration with the Government of Germany as it assumes the Presidency of the Council of the European Union, regional consultations in collaboration with UNDP and OHCHR, and multi-stakeholder consultations in the context of the UN General Assembly and the UN Forum on Business and Human Rights.
+Other key milestones for the process leading up to the launch of the Roadmap include the launch event on 7 July in collaboration with the Government of Germany as it assumed the Presidency of the Council of the European Union, regional consultations in collaboration with UNDP and OHCHR, and multi-stakeholder dialogue in the context of the UN Forum on Business and Human Rights